angular/angular/aio/content/guide/understanding-angular-overview.md

   </a>
   <a href="guide/dependency-injection" class="docs-card" title="Dependency injection">
     <section>Dependency injection</section>
     <p>Learn about dependency injection.
-Dependency injection refers to services or objects that a class needs to perform its function.</p>
+Dependency injection refers to services or objects that a class needs to perform a specific function.</p>
     <p class="card-footer">Dependency injection</p>
   </a>
   <!-- <a href="guide/rendering-overview" class="docs-card" title="Angular service worker developer guide">